Approximation of conformal mappings and novel applications to shape recognition of planar domains: preparatory facts

-In this section, we will assume that $\Omega$ is a fixed, bounded, $m$-connected $m\geq 2$), polygonal domain in $\mathbb{R}^2$.
-The vertex centered finite volume method (FVM) is a powerful discretization scheme, aimed at constructing and presenting approximations of solutions of partial differential equations in the form of algebraic set of equations, where the unknowns are placed at the vertices of a discrete grid.
-The phrase ``finite volume" refers to {\it control volumes} associated with a chosen neighborhood of each vertex.
-This method turns out to be useful in the case of elliptic problems of diffusion type, such as
+In this section, we will assume that $\Omega$ is a fixed, bounded, $m$-connected with $m\geq 2$, polygonal domain in $\mathbb{R}^2$.
+The finite element method (FEM) is a powerful discretization scheme, aimed at constructing and presenting approximations of solutions of partial differential equations in the form of algebraic set of equations; the unknowns are the coefficients of a linear combination of the basis elements of a linear space comprising of simple functions: piecewise linear polynomials.